So after about two weeks of playing with it these are all the things we’ve found out about Furby Booms.

 They don’t look like Mogwi at all.

 They look more like the furry love child of Mogwi and an owl.
-Our particular Furby Boom is very bright print with a cube patterned coat and bright yellow ears and feet.
+Our particular Furby Boom is very bright print with a cube patterned coat and bright yellow ears and feet and a blue tail with a wispy tail.
 It’s very very cute and those big wide eyes and the little mouth are very sweet looking.
-You kind of just want to stroke it an its little tail.
+You just want to stroke it and its little tail.
 But then of course you want to see what it’s like with its batteries in too.

 They have multiple personalities

 I didn’t realise it has a number of personalities and, depending on how you treat it, it will develop its character.
 Ours has spent the past two weeks dancing with Little Z. I’m not sure whether this means its going to become a little party Furby but it does look cute rocking away.
 So far we’ve discovered a cute calm type character, a very hyper character and one with a bit of a deep voice.
 The last ones my least favourite!
 Its a bit strange when they first start changing personalities as they let out a bit of a shriek, blink rapidly and then emerge with its new character.
 You do get used to this slight creepiness though.
 Eventually.

 They talk a LOT!

 The Furby Boom reacts to sound or touch or by pulling its tail and, that IS it!!
 It’s up chattering non stop!
 With our own little non stop 3 year old talker it’s quite something to watch them interact with each other.
 The Furby Boom can speak English and its own Furbish language.
 You get a little book with it and you can learn all the words too.
 There’s also a Furby app you can download called “Furby” which gives you the translation.
 I’m not sure if people do sit about studying the whole thing but I’ve caught the hubby many a night “just glancing” at all the words and then trying them out.